dzackgarza/Complex-Analysis/PSet3/PSet3.md

 &= \abs{f} + \abs{g}
 \end{align*}

-the conditions of Rouche's theorem apply and $f$ has precisely $n$ roots.
+the conditions of Rouche's theorem apply and $f, g$ have the same number of roots.
+Since $g$ has precisely $n$ roots, $f$ does as well.

 $\qed$